-The Village's expenses increased by \$11,317, less than 1%.
-There were some variances among functions, but these were due primarily to current year reclassification of expenses.
+The Village's expenses increased by \$8,995, less than 1%.
+The Village did not experience any major unexpected expenses during the current year..

 FINANCIAL ANALYSIS OF THE VILLAGE'S FUNDS

 As noted earlier, the Village uses fund accounting to ensure and demonstrate compliance with finance related legal requirements.